Jin0316/Algorithm/README.md

 ## In Readme, you must attatch
-- What model you used,
+- What model you used
 - Training and Training loss
 - Test Accuracy result
 - Images and corresponding probability that are predicted right